pavelpiha/specrun/README.md

 ### 5️⃣ Add to MCP client configuration

-For Claude Desktop or Cursor, add to your MCP configuration:
+Add to your MCP configuration:

 If installed on your machine: